ClickHouse/ClickHouse/docs/en/operations/system-tables/asynchronous_metric_log.md

 ## system.asynchronous\_metric\_log {#system-tables-async-log}

 Contains the historical values for `system.asynchronous_metrics`, which are saved once per minute.
-This function is available on default.
+This feature is enabled by default.

 Columns: